 Spain is also open to countries that have a reciprocal agreement with Spain for accepting travelers.
 (Current at February 23)

 Important! – Only after travelers have submitted the form, they will get a QR code that will allow them access to their airport terminal.

 Who needs to present a COVID-19 test to enter Spain?

-Starting on November 23, all travelers visiting from a high risk country or area must submit proof of a negative COVID-19 PCR test result carried out within 72 hours prior to their arrival in Spain.
+All travelers visiting from a high risk country or area must submit proof of a negative COVID-19 PCR test result carried out within 72 hours prior to their arrival in Spain.(Current at February 23)

 UE – High risk countries and territories

 Denmark (except the Faroe Islands and Greenland)

 Norway (except Agder, Innlandet, Møre og Romsdal, Nordland,

 Rogaland, Troms og Finnmark, Trøndelag and Vestfold og Telemark)

 Third countries – High risk countries and territories